Hauham History, Family Crest & Coats of Arms

-England by the ancestors of the Hauham family when they migrated to the region after the Norman Conquest in 1066.
+Hauham is a name that was brought to England by the ancestors of the Hauham family when they migrated to the region after the Norman Conquest in 1066.
 The Hauham family lived in Haughton, Cheshire.
 The name of this place derives from the Old English word halh, which means nook or recess, and tun, which means village or settlement.
-There are numerous places son named in England and an individual case of the name may derive from any of those locations.

 Early Origins of the Hauham family